peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

       * The default tasks are setup (specified by the ```others_defaultTask``` property).
 This is a comma separated list of task names.

-    * bnd projects
+    * Bnd projects

-      * The bnd project instance is save in the project as the ```bndProject``` property.
+      * The bnd project instance is stored in the project as the ```bndProject``` property.

       * The hook ```cnf/gradle/custom/bndProject-pre.gradle``` is invoked.

       * The bnd plugin is applied.

+      * The javadoc bootclasspath is adjusted to include the bootclasspath of the bnd project.

       * The hook ```cnf/gradle/custom/bndProject-post.gradle``` is invoked.

-    * For all projects that have applied the Gradle Java plugin the buildscript ```cnf/gradle/template/javaProject.gradle``` is applied, thereby adding tasks that are relevant to Java projects.
+    * For all projects that have applied the Gradle Java plugin:

       * The hook ```cnf/gradle/custom/javaProject-pre.gradle``` is invoked.

-      * Setup the library directory (when generated artifacts will be placed).
+      * The library directory (where generated artifacts will be placed) is setup (equal to the build directory by default).

-      * Setup the test options.
+      * The test options are setup.

-      * Setup the javaDoc task.
+      * The javaDoc task is setup.

-      * Setup the findbugs tasks.
+      * The findbugs tasks are setup.

-      * Setup the jacoco task.
+      * The jacoco task is setup.

-      * Adjust the distclean task to clean all output directories of all sourceSets.
+      * The distclean task is adjusted to clean all output directories of all sourceSets.

       * The hook ```cnf/gradle/custom/javaProject-post.gradle``` is invoked.